vnwal001/MyTestFolder/HW5-report.md

 ##### To prepare my data for use I did the following:
 - The original file was in xls format, I created a new csv file to place my data
 - I copied over the values of the only data I needed for my analysis, I copied the state population data for just 1970, 1985, 1995 and 2009.
-- I for the specified years, if they had both and April and July data, I picked the July data for that year because most years data were collected in July.
-I only took the April data if there was not July available
+- For the specified years, if they had both and April and July data, I picked the July data for that year because most years data were collected in July.
+I only took the April data if there was not a July date available
-- I rename the Years column to just the Year and removed the month.
+- I renamed the Years column to just the Year and removed the month.

 ### B) TABLE 12